-The film will be based on characters originally created by Roald Dahl, including Chalamet as the titular candy maker Wonka, first brought to life by Gene Wilder in 1971’s Willy Wonka and the Chocolate Factory.
+Wonka will be a movie-musical based on characters originally created by Roald Dahl, including Chalamet as the titular candy maker Wonka who was first brought to life by Gene Wilder in 1971’s Willy Wonka and the Chocolate Factory.
 Johnny Depp reprised the role for 2005’s Charlie and the Chocolate Factory, bringing the classic story to a new generation.
+Warner Bros’ Wonka will reportedly be the first time that Charlie Bucket, the young protagonist from the earlier films, will not be featured.

-This iteration will reportedly focus on young Willy Wonka and his adventures prior to opening the world’s most famous chocolate factory.
-Sources told Deadline that Chalamet will be putting his singing and dancing skills to use for the first time on screen, with several musical numbers set to appear in the film; it’ll also reportedly be the first time that Charlie Bucket, the young protagonist from the earlier films, will not be featured.
+This latest iteration will reportedly focus on young Willy Wonka and his adventures prior to opening the world’s most famous chocolate factory.
+Sources told Deadline that Chalamet will be putting his singing and dancing skills to use for the first time on screen, with several musical numbers set to appear in the film.
+In a recent interview with Time, Chalamet opened up about recording the film's musical numbers.
+“I felt out of my league.
+Like I was desecrating history!” he said, jokingly.